 If two banks merge or if one bank acquires another, your routing number might change.
 It’s a rare occurrence, but if it happens, it’s helpful to know what to do.
 As an account holder, you’ll be given notice of the change with enough time to make adjustments.

 Knowing how to locate your routing number and important banking information helps you to be more in charge of your finances.
-From budgeting your automatic payments to socking away cash for a family vacation, you can be well on your way to financial prosperity.
-After all, when you’re confident about your finances, you can better enjoy all that life has to offer.
+Understanding how much money you should keep in your checking account at all times is crucial, too.
+From budgeting your automatic payments to saving for family fun, you can be well on your way to financial prosperity.
+After all, when you’re confident about your finances, you’ll be able to better enjoy all that life has to offer.